 What classes do we take?

 All Indiana Academy students work toward the Core 40 with Honors diploma by taking classes taught by our nationally ranked faculty.
-Classes are held in the Burris Laboratory School, a K-12 school run by Ball State University, and are exclusive to our Indiana Academy students.
-Our curriculum offers a wide range of college-level classes, Advanced Placement classes, and dual credit classes.
+Most of our classes are held in the Burris Laboratory School building (Burris is a K-12 school run by Ball State University) and are exclusive to our Indiana Academy students.
+Our curriculum offers a wide range of college-level, Advanced Placement (AP), and dual-credit classes.
 Students will be able to earn a significant number of college credits while at the Indiana Academy.

 What is there to do outside the classroom?